 Lake Superior Observation Deck

 Speaking of the view, it is incredible!
-The observation deck sits at the foot of the lighthouse, which is atop a 130-foot cliff rising above the Lake Superior.
-Karly Fransen, program administrator for Split Rock Lighthouse said, “The winter season brings weather events and people love to travel here to see them.
+The observation deck sits at the foot of the lighthouse, which is atop a 130-foot cliff rising above Lake Superior.
+Karly Fransen, site operations supervisor for Split Rock Lighthouse said, “The winter season brings weather events and people love to travel here to see them.
 The lake will show off with sea smoke and ice forming in late winter.
 There are many photographers trying to get the perfect weather or non-weather picture.
-Then of course there is watching the surfers on the big waves!
+Then, of course, there is watching the surfers on the big waves!
 Winter is just so unique with all the different weather happenings.”

 Split Rock Lighthouse Museum and Visitor’s Center

-The Visitor Center has a lovely store with locally made goods and art, a wide selection of books, souvenirs, North Shore apparel, outdoor gear, stuffed animals, and lots of other really cute things to buy.
+When you want to warm up, come inside the Visitor Center and Museum Store.
+Meet the friendly and knowledgeable staff, and browse the locally made goods and art, a wide selection of books, souvenirs, North Shore apparel, outdoor gear, stuffed animals, and lots of other really cute things to buy.

 Split Rock Lighthouse State Park

-But Park Manager Luann Udenberg’s favorite snowshoe trail starts at the Lighthouse.
+Former Park Manager, Luann Udenberg’s favorite snowshoe trail starts at the Lighthouse.
 “You start at the lighthouse and snowshoe the Lake Superior shoreline along the Little Two Harbors Trail.
 Go through the picnic area to Pebble Beach and head towards Ellingsen Island – that is where you can see that incredible view of the lighthouse on top of the cliff.”
-Luann also told me that the Little Two Harbors Trail is the former home to a Norwegian fishing village circa 1910-1940-ish.
+She also said that the Little Two Harbors Trail is the former home to a Norwegian fishing village circa 1910-1940-ish.
+Cool, huh?!